Frequently Asked Questions About Academic Progress/Standing

 - If I order an official transcript, will it indicate that I didn’t meet minimum progress?

-- Unless a student is actually dismissed from the University, the official transcript won't include a minimum progress notation.
+- Unless a student is actually disqualified from the University, the official transcript won't include a minimum progress notation.

 - What about Advanced Placement units, or units completed prior to matriculating to UC Davis?